HarrisonCamm/Gardeners-Grove/README.md

 - These properties are to configure the application to work with the mail server and database used.

 ### 4 - Running the project
-We are not deploying on the PROD instance.
-We have a persistent database using h2.
+We are not deploying on the PROD instance, and we do not have it persisting on their database.

 From the root directory ...